Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Empirical Evaluation

-We conduct a comprehensive empirical evaluation of the Local Shapley framework across diverse model families and datasets.
+We conduct a comprehensive empirical evaluation of the Local Shapley framework across diverse model families.
 Our experiments are designed not only to assess predictive fidelity, but also to validate the structural and computational claims established in Sections~3–5, including intrinsic subset complexity, optimal reuse and retraining efficiency.
-We organize the evaluation around five central research questions:
+We aim to answer five central research questions:

 \begin{itemize} \item \textbf{RQ1 (Approximation Fidelity):} How accurately does Local Shapley approximate the global Shapley value across different model families, and under what conditions does structural locality preserve valuation quality? \item \textbf{RQ2 (Downstream Data Selection Utility):} Do valuations derived from Local Shapley remain effective for downstream tasks such as data selection, compared with global and alternative Shapley estimators? \item \textbf{RQ3 (Optimal Reuse for Efficiency):} How much does LSMR-A reduce model trainings and runtime compared to baselines, and how closely does its behavior match the intrinsic subset complexity in Theorem~\ref{thm:maximal-reuse}? \item \textbf{RQ4 (Sensitivity to Support Set Size):} How do Local Shapley fidelity and runtime change as the support size varies, and do the observed fidelity–runtime trade-offs agree with the theoretical analysis in Sections~\ref{sec:exact} and~\ref{sec:approx}? \item \textbf{RQ5 (Model-Induced Locality):} Does the support set need to align with the evaluated model?
 We construct support sets using one architecture (e.g., GNN), and evaluate utility under another (e.g., KNN), as discussed in Remark~\ref{remark:model}. \end{itemize}